-With a Self-Directed Roth IRA with checkbook control, flipping homes or engaging in a real estate transaction is as simple as writing a check.
+A Self-Directed Roth IRA with checkbook control allows you to flip homes or engage in a real estate transaction as simply as writing a check.
 As manager of your Self-Directed Roth IRA LLC, you will have the authority to make real estate investment decisions on behalf of your Roth IRA on your own without needing the consent of an IRA custodian.
 One of the true advantages of a checkbook control Roth IRA is that when you want to purchase a home with your Self-Directed Roth IRA, you can make the purchase, pay for the improvements, and even sell or flip the property on your own without involving the IRA custodian.
 And the best part is that all gains generated from the house flipping transaction will flow back to the Roth IRA LLC tax-free!

-When engaging in real estate transaction, such as a house flipping transaction, one must keep in mind the Unrelated Business Taxable Income Rules (also known as UBTI or UBIT).
+When engaging in real estate transactions, such as a house flipping transaction, one must keep in mind the Unrelated Business Taxable Income Rules (also known as UBTI or UBIT).

 The purpose of the UBTI rules is to treat tax-exempt entities, such as charities, IRAs, and 401(k)s as a for-profit business when they engage in active business activities or use leverage.